blazium-engine/blazium-docs/tutorials/physics/troubleshooting_physics_issues.rst

 Scaled physics bodies or collision shapes do not collide correctly
 ------------------------------------------------------------------

-Godot does not currently support scaling of physics bodies or collision shapes.
+Blazium does not currently support scaling of physics bodies or collision shapes.
 As a workaround, change the collision shape's extents instead of changing its scale.
 If you want the visual representation's scale to change as well, change the scale of the underlying visual representation (Sprite2D, MeshInstance3D, …)